 ABOUT THE ARTIST

-James 'Kingneon' Guçwa was born with a paint brush in his hand.
-There was never any doubt that, one way or another, he would become a professional fine art painter.
+James 'Kingneon' Guçwa was born with a paintbrush in his hand.
+There was never any doubt in his mind that, one way or another, he would become a professional fine art painter.
 This was his dream.

 The French post-impressionist, Paul Gauguin, moved to Tahiti to live and paint its people and tropical landscape.
 Admiring this artist's choice, Guçwa left for the island of Jamaica to do the same.

-James will paint any subject of your choice, photo-realistically or in his more recent Fauvism style.
-He also does caricature and portrait work.
-The good news is that he will work with you to paint an original that fits into your budget.
-If you like his work, he suggests you contact him directly.
+James will paint any subject of your choice, photo-realistically or in his more recent Fauvism style (shown above).
+He also paints caricatures, portraits, and even old master studies you've always admired.
+The good news is that he is usually willing to work with you to paint an original that fits into your budget.
+It should be noted that the artist will hold any painting with a small deposit and can make arrangements for convenient periodic payments to be made on any piece of art until fully paid.
+If you like his work, he suggests you contact him directly for a satisfying result.

 In addition to painting, Guçwa has published four of his Artbooks, and using the pseudonym of J.G.
 Cragg, two novels with a third in progress, and one non-fiction book.
 He also plays saxophone and the EWI (electric wind instrument, shown below) professionally.
 The music on the Home page is James playing his EWI.
 He also enjoys chess (challenge Kingneon on chess.com).